Rules

 Customizations

-It is possible to extend rules in conditions and actions.
+It is possible to extend rules with custom conditions and actions.

 You need to implement interfaces: